Ireland:

 Dublin to Cork

-7 nights - £2,750 (includes all food, distillery tours and a support van) + bike hire
+7 nights - £3,050 includes all food, distillery tours and a support vehicle (bike hire’s an extra)

-On day five we take the traffic-free cycle path to Dungarvan for a picnic and then branch off to Blackwater distillery at Ballyduff.
-From there, we transfer by minivan/ taxi to the coast for a well-earned feast of local food and good wine at our hotel a wonderful hotel near Ardmore.
+On day five we take the traffic-free cycle path to Dungarvan for a picnic and then branch off to the tiny Blackwater distillery at Ballyduff.
+From there, we transfer by minivan/ taxi to the coast for a well-earned feast of local food and good wine at our wonderful hotel near Ardmore.

 The beautiful Wicklow mountains